-- 14. The European Council underlines the importance of migration issues for the EU and its Member States.
-Addressing both challenges and opportunities of migration for the benefit of all is one of the major priorities for the EU at the start of the 21st century. - 15.
-The European migration policy builds on the conclusions of the Tampere European Council in 1999, the Hague Programme of 2004 and the Global Approach to Migration adopted in 2005.
+24. The European Council underlines the importance of migration issues for the EU and its Member States.
+Addressing both challenges and opportunities of migration for the benefit of all is one of the major priorities for the EU at the start of the 21st century.

+- 25. The European migration policy builds on the conclusions of the Tampere European Council in 1999, the Hague Programme of 2004 and the Global Approach to Migration adopted in 2005.
 It is based on the solidarity, mutual trust and shared responsibility of the European Union and its Member States.
 It is also based on respect for human rights and fundamental freedoms of migrants, the Geneva Convention and due access to asylum procedures.
-It requires a genuine partnership with third countries and must be fully integrated into the Union's external policies. - 16.
+It requires a genuine partnership with third countries and must be fully integrated into the Union's external policies. - 26.
 Events in 2006 and the progress made in implementing the Global Approach have demonstrated that migration needs to be addressed in a comprehensive manner and that efforts made so far now need to be strengthened.
-Future work should fully take into account the Commission's Communications1 and broaden the scope of action to other policy areas and apply lessons learnt to other regions.
+Future work should take into account the Commission's Communications and broaden the scope of action to other policy areas and apply lessons learnt to other regions. - 27.
+The European Council accordingly agrees on the following next steps to be taken during the course of 2007: - a) strengthen and deepen international cooperation and dialogue with third countries of origin and transit, in a comprehensive and balanced manner.
+In particular: - the partnership between the European Union and African and Mediterranean countries will be deepened by broadening dialogue and strengthening practical cooperation; this partnership will build in particular on the joint commitments made in the Ministerial conferences in Rabat and Tripoli in 2006 as well as on the work underway in the framework of the EU/Africa dialogue on migration and development, on the basis of article 13 of the Cotonou Agreement, and the Euromed process, including the Ministerial Conference on migration in 2007.
+In order to strengthen the migration dialogue, specific EU missions will be sent to key African countries during 2007,

-COM (2006) 735 final COM (2006) 733 final
+&lt;sup>1 COM (2006) 735 final COM (2006) 733 final